We do not charge any upfront fees, and we offer free mortgage advice.

-The fee covers our service in its entirety, including our dedicated sales support team processing the application for you.
-It also covers us liaising with all the relevant entities on your behalf: the lender, valuer, estate agents and solicitors.
+The fee covers our service in its entirety, from initial mortgage advice, our dedicated support team, processing your application for you and on-going mortgage adviser support for the entire initial benefit term of your mortgage.
+It also covers us liaising with all the relevant entities on your behalf: the lender, surveyor, estate agents and solicitors.

 We work this way to keep the process moving smoothly and ensure all parties work in tandem towards the target date for completion.